cyberfox/nonap/README.md

-This is a simple JNI library to disable App Nap on OS X 10.9.
+This is a simple JNI library to disable App Nap on OS X 10.9 (Mavericks), 10.10 (Yosemite) and theoretically any later version.

 You need to include both nonap.jar and libNoNap.jnilib in your classpath, preferably Contents/Resources/Java and referenced in your